Jean-Baptiste Lully: Biography

-Lully was born on November 28, 1632, in Florence, Grand Duchy of Tuscany, to Lorenzo Lulli and Caterina Del Sera, a Tuscan family of millers.
+Lully was born on November 28 or 29, 1632, in Florence, Grand Duchy of Tuscany, to Lorenzo Lulli and Caterina Del Sera, a Tuscan family of millers.
 His general education and his musical training during his youth in Florence remain uncertain, but his adult handwriting suggests that he manipulated a quill pen with ease.
 He used to say that a Franciscan friar gave him his first music lessons and taught him guitar.
 He also learned to play the violin.
 In 1646, dressed as Harlequin during Mardi Gras and amusing bystanders with his clowning and his violin, the boy attracted the attention of Roger de Lorraine, chevalier de Guise, son of Charles, Duke of Guise, who was returning to France and was looking for someone to converse in Italian with his niece, Mademoiselle de Montpensier (la Grande Mademoiselle).
 Guise took the boy to Paris, where the fourteen-year-old entered Mademoiselle's service; from 1647 to 1652 he served as her "chamber boy" (garçon de chambre).
 He probably honed his musical skills by working with Mademoiselle's household musicians and with composers Nicolas Métru, François Roberday and Nicolas Gigault.
 The teenager's talents as a guitarist, violinist, and dancer quickly won him the nicknames "Baptiste", and "le grand baladin" (great street-artist).

 When Mademoiselle was exiled to the provinces in 1652 after the rebellion known as the Fronde, Lully "begged his leave ... because he did not want to live in the country."
 The princess granted his request.

 By February 1653, Lully had attracted the attention of young Louis XIV, dancing with him in the Ballet royal de la nuit.
 By March 16, 1653, Lully had been made royal composer for instrumental music.
 His vocal and instrumental music for court ballets gradually made him indispensable.
 In 1660 and 1662 he collaborated on court performances of Francesco Cavalli's Xerse and Ercole amante.
 When Louis XIV took over the reins of government in 1661, he named Lully superintendent of the royal music and music master of the royal family.
 In December 1661, the Florentine was granted letters of naturalization.
 Thus, when he married Madeleine Lambert (1643–1720), the daughter of the renowned singer and composer Michel Lambert in 1662, Giovanni Battista Lulli declared himself to be "Jean-Baptiste Lully, escuyer [squire], son of Laurent de Lully, gentilhomme Florentin [Florentine gentleman]".
-The latter assertion was an untruth.
+The latter assertion of high birth was an untruth.
+The couple had six children who survived past childhood: Catherine-Madeleine, Louis, Jean-Baptiste, Gabrielle-Hilarie, Jean-Louis and Louis-Marie.